 Rocken am Brocken offers 4 different stages and the price of this festival is cheaper than most festivals in this list.
 Right now you will have to pay 75 Euro for a ticket.
 This German festival will be organised in a small city called Elend, southwest of Magdeburg.
 This is all located in the area of the Härz National Park: I have been there and it is a very beautiful part of Germany.
 You can even take organised walking tours with music during the festival.

 Why visit Rocken am Brocken?
 Rocken am Brocken is a great choice if you are looking for a festival which mainly focuses on bands but also offers some electronic music.

 All in all we can conclude that there are plenty of great weekend-festivals in 2018.
 The list with best German festivals above is my personal ranking and obviously has a lot to do with my taste.
 The perfect festival is different for every person but we have listed some things below which will maybe make it easier to decide:

 - Cheap German festivals: Her Damit, Greenwood Festival, Rocken am Brocken

-- German festivals close to Berlin: Greenwood Festival, Lollapalooza, Feel Festival
+- German festivals close to Berlin: Lollapalooza, Feel Festival, Wurzel Festival

-- German festivals with big headliners: Melt, SonneMondSterne en Sputnik Springbreak
+- German festivals with big headliners: Melt, SonneMondSterne, Hurricane, Sputnik

-- German festivals with many music-styles: Hurricane, Melt, MS Dockville
+- German festivals with versatile music: Hurricane, Melt, MS Dockville, Rocken am Brocken

-I hope these tips will help you when you are choosing the right festival for this summer.
-You could obviously visit more than one festival, so the choice will not be that difficult.
+I hope these tips will help you when you are choosing the right weekend-festival for this summer.
+If you cannot decide, you could always just visit more than one festival so the choice will not be that difficult.
 If you have any tips or suggestions, please feel free to write a comment below.